wglass/rotterdam/README.md

 arg2: guy
 foo: bar
 ```
-Note that since it's jobs are executed _concurrently_ with unloader processes they
+Note that since it's jobs are executed _concurrently_ with consumer processes they
 don't necessarily execute in the same order the client sends them.

-## Controlling the boss process
+## Controlling the master process
 Rotterdam uses inter-process communcation (IPC) signals for most tasks so that
-the boss/worker processes can chug along the whole time without needed to
+the master/worker processes can chug along the whole time without needed to
 be restarted.
 The `rotterdamctl` program is a handy utility for sending
 the proper signals to the proper process.
 This program also takes the location
 of a config file as the first argument.
 Make sure to use the same config file
 as the rotterdam process you want to control!

-### Controlling the number of unloaders
+### Controlling the number of consumers
-To add a unloader to the existing rotterdam processes, pass the `expand` command
+To add a consumer to the existing rotterdam processes, pass the `expand` command
 to `rotterdamctl`:
 ```
 [ ~ ] $ rotterdamctl example.cfg expand
 ```
-The boss processes will log that a new unloader is added:
+The master processes will log that a new consumer is added:
 ```
-INFO:rotterdam.boss:Upping number of unloaders to 3
+INFO:rotterdam.master:Upping number of consumers to 3
-INFO:rotterdam.boss:Starting up unloader
+INFO:rotterdam.master:Starting up consumer
 ```
-Contracting the number of unloaders is a similiar process, but with the `contract`
+Contracting the number of consumers is a similiar process, but with the `contract`
 command:
 ```
 [ ~ ] $ rotterdamctl example.cfg contract
 ```
 ```
-INFO:rotterdam.boss:Contracting number of unloaders to 2
+INFO:rotterdam.master:Contracting number of consumers to 2
-INFO:rotterdam.boss:Unloader exiting
+INFO:rotterdam.master:Consumer exiting
 ```
 ### Reloading configuration settings
-The rotterdam boss process has a facility for reloading its config file on-the-fly
+The rotterdam master process has a facility for reloading its config file on-the-fly
 so no work is lost.
 It is invoked with the `reload` command to `rotterdamctl`.
 ```
 [ ~ ] $ rotterdamctl example.cfg reload
 ```
-The boss process will then re-read the config file and signal each worker process
+The master process will then re-read the config file and signal each worker process
 to wrap up whatever it's doing while at the same time spawning new worker processes
 based on the new config.
 ```
-INFO:rotterdam.boss:Reloading config
+INFO:rotterdam.master:Reloading config
-INFO:rotterdam.boss:Starting up unloader
+INFO:rotterdam.master:Starting up consumer
-INFO:rotterdam.boss:Starting up unloader
+INFO:rotterdam.master:Starting up consumer
-INFO:rotterdam.boss:Unloader exiting
+INFO:rotterdam.master:Consumer exiting
-INFO:rotterdam.boss:Unloader exiting
+INFO:rotterdam.master:Consumer exiting
 ```
 ### Reloading new code
 Naturally, rotterdam only knows of the jobs available to its python runtime.
 What to